giuspen/cherrytree/README.md

 In order to build from the source code, please read [BUILDING.md](BUILDING.md).

 ## Localization
-You can contribute to the localization of the app by creating PR.
 The following languages are supported (If you want to help translating to your language write me):

 - Armenian (Seda Stamboltsyan, up to date)